AaronJennings/data-science-project-template/README.md

 ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
 ├── data
-│   ├── merged         <- Combined data sets of similar type │   ├── transformed    <- If necessary, transformation of merged and processed data sets │   ├── processed      <- Cleaned data sets.
+│   ├── merged         <- Combined data sets of similar type.
+│   ├── transformed    <- If necessary, transformation of merged and processed data sets.
+│   ├── processed      <- Cleaned data sets.
 │   └── raw            <- The original, immutable data dump.
 │